cynthia-obojememe/aws-bootcamp-cruddur-2023/journal/week2.md

 ![](assest/SCR-20230711-pbkv.png)

 ###Backend Rollbar Solved
-I was able to resolve the issue by the solution proposed by one of our bootcamper (KiryuChan)
+I was able to resolve the issue by the solution i got from slack [https://stackoverflow.com/questions/73570041/flask-deprecated-before-first-request-how-to-update]

 "Essentially I commented out `@app.before_first_request` and replaced it with
 `with app.app_context():`
- and then indented the
+ and then move the
 `def_init_rollbar():``
+"""init rollbar module"""
- function"
+and indent the function"